PenniGEM2019/MIYAGI-Open-source-wax-printing-conversion-kit-/README.md

 ### Slicing and Munging
 #### What you need:
-   * PrusaSlicer
+   * PrusaSlicer 2.0.0
    * Miyagi_munging_script.py
    * python 2.7 environment
    * .stl file to print

 #### Steps:
 1. Create a device you are intended to print and save it as .stl file, or download our Miyagi_sample.stl file.
-     - Make sure you create devices that can be drawn with one stroke of line.
+     - Make sure a device you create can be drawn with only one stroke of line.

 2. Open PrusaSlicer and upload the .stl file.